Autoionizing polaritons with the Jaynes-Cummings model: Introduction

-In this work, we extend the Jaynes-Cummings formalism to include autoionization, making use of Fano's formalism, in the presence of some simplifying assumptions.
-This Jaynes-Cummings-Fano model (JCFM) is capable of describing the optical excitation, from an initial ground state $|g\rangle$, of a pair of AISs, $|a\rangle$ and $|b\rangle$, coupled to each other by an external infrared driving field, and their subsequent decay to the continuum.
-We are able to quantify the interference between competing radiative and nonradiative decay pathways, showing how this mechanism can lead to the stabilization of an AIS with the right choice of laser parameters.
-This theoretical framework provides a stepping stone towards the understanding of coherent control of polaritonic states in matter, an important aspect of emerging technologies such as quantum sensing~\cite{Peng2020}, photon trapping, and quantum information processing~\cite{Song2016}.
+In this study, we reproduce some of the main features of overlapping autoionizing polaritons in the argon atom by means of \emph{ab initio} simulations.
+To explain the profiles observed in the simulations, we use Fano's approach to extend the Jaynes-Cummings (JC) to autoionizing states.
+Our model is capable of describing the optical excitation, from an initial ground state $|g\rangle$, of multiple autoionizing states coupled to each other by an external infrared driving field, and their subsequent decay to the continuum.
+It quantifies the interference between radiative and nonradiative decay pathways, illustrating how a laser can stabilize an autoionizing state, and it provides a functional form for the lineshape due to overlapping polaritons in transient absorption spectra, which was essential to extract the polariton parameters from the experiment~\cite{Harkema2022}.
+This contribution is a stepping stone for understanding coherent control of polaritonic states in matter, a key aspect of emerging technologies in quantum sensing~\cite{Peng2020}, photon trapping, and quantum information processing~\cite{Song2016}.

-This paper is organized as follows.
-In Sec.~\ref{sec:JCbasic} we describe a simplified version of the JCFM that is valid when the direct ionization amplitude from the ground state to the continuum is negligible and the two polaritonic branches are isolated.
-In Sec.~\ref{sec:JCAdvanced} we describe a more general case of the JCFM in which the dressing field couples multiple non-isolated autoionizing resonances and the direct ionization from the ground state to the continuum is relevant.
-This latter formalism is appropriate to describe the interference between overlapping AIPs.
-In Sec.~\ref{sec:abinitio} we describe \emph{ab initio} many-body calculations of the resonant attosecond transient absorption of the argon atom, using the NewStock suite.
-The latter section shows how converged results can be obtained by limiting the configuration space to a few essential states.
-In Sec.~\ref{sec:conclusion}, we offer our conclusions.